Raneesh02/Appium2.0TestngJava/README.md

 mvn compile
 ```

-If the above command is successful then only go forward otherwise do it again
+If the above command is successful, then only go forward otherwise, do it again

 ## Execution